 First of all, despite the fact that management has taken a liking to you (and this is NO bad thing), nobody likes a quitter.
 It may seem to be in your short-term interest to jump ship at college and sign on to the company today, one of the things companies look for in a candidate is the ability to follow through.
 The fact that you quit college may not seem like a big deal today, but it will come back to bite you later on.
 Management may be disappointed today if you turn down a position, but it is more likely they’ll respect you for it later on (or at least in the morning).

 Secondly, chances are you will need that diploma as a credential at some point.
 If you delay getting a degree today, it will only cost you more tomorrow – a lot more.

-Finally, there is a great deal of satisfaction in having that sheepskin – and having it will go a long ways toward you getting employment in the future.
+Finally, there is a great deal of satisfaction in having that sheepskin – and having it will go a long way toward you getting employment in the future.

 Merge Both Worlds

-Certainly, there are ways to make both work.
+Certainly, there are ways to make both work for you.
 For example, countless colleges have evening and weekend class schedules, and an increasing number have taken on impressive online curricula to cater to working students.
 Your decision will likely be made against certain variables; i.e. your financial situation, your motivation level, what drives you, the “sweetness” of the job offer, and so on.

 What should you do?